 Students who need to request time off from clinical for religious holiday observance must do so in writing to the full-time course faculty at the beginning of the semester.
-If the student does not complete all requirements of the course, the student may be assigned a grade of Incomplete.
+If the student does not complete all requirements of the course, the student may be assigned a grade of Incomplete and enter into a student/faculty contractual agreement for completion.